-- When pattern numbers 1701 and 1702 are selected, crop cannot be used. - The MVS-8000 does not support the [Last 5%] setting for [Release Transition].
+When pattern numbers 1701 and 1702 are selected, crop cannot be used.

 Relation Between DME Wipes and Other Effects

 The relations between DME wipes and other effects are as follows.

 Relation to ordinary wipes

 - DME wipes do not use the wipe generator built into the switcher.
 Therefore, during the execution of a DME wipe, you can still use a pattern produced by the wipe generator as the source for a pattern key or mask. - A DME wipe pattern cannot be used as the source for a pattern key or mask.